Phyo Min Thein

 Phyo Min Thein (ဖြိုးမင်းသိန်း; born 13 April 1969) is a Burmese politician and former political prisoner who served as Chief Minister of Yangon Region and Yangon Region Parliament from 2016 to 2021.
 He also served as an MP for Hlegu Township Constituency No. 2.
-Previously, he was the chairman of Union Democratic Party and founder of the People Democracy Party which later merged with Union Democratic Party.
+Previously, he was the chairman of Union Democratic Party and founder of the People's Democracy Party which later merged with Union Democratic Party.

 Early life

 Phyo Min Thein was born on 13 April 1969 in Yangon.
 He was the youngest of four children born to Khin Tun and Khin Khin Aye.
 He studied at Yangon University but did not graduate.

 Political career

 Early political career

 In 1988, Phyo Min Thein was a second year physics major at the Botahtaung campus of Yangon University when the 8888 Uprising began, and he became the secretary of the Thanlyin Township All Burma Federation of Student Unions (ABSFU).
 During the uprising, he was one of the leaders of the Botahtaung campus and Thanlyin Township anti-government protests.
 He helped found the Democratic Party for a New Society in 1988.
 Phyo Min Thein was arrested on 20 January 1991 for his involvement in 8888 Uprising and sentenced to seven years imprisonment in May 1991.
 In 1995, during his time in prison, the military government added another seven years to his sentence.
 In 2001, the government extended another seven years to his sentence.
 He was eventually released on 6 July 2005.

 Phyo Min Thein was a chairman of Union Democratic Party and also a founder of People Democracy Party which was later merged with Union Democratic Party.
 He was elected for a parliamentary seat in the lower house (Pyithu Hluttaw)'s Hlegu constituency in the 2012 by-elections, representing the National League for Democracy.